 Coconut Macaroons on the Party Table

 Whether you’re hosting a buffet or throwing a baby shower, include these macaroons on the party platter.
 Other items you may want to add are some peanut butter cookies and a bowl of party mix.
+Another delicious dessert everyone will love is these peanut butter Cocoa Krispie treats.
 Your guests will be totally impressed with your cooking skills.

 More Food Blogs You May Enjoy